Jean-Baptiste-Lasselle/kytes/README.md

  * definition, configuration, and versionning (At every Build, Metrics set configuration is commited & pushed to a git repo standing for Quality management history) of the metrics used to asses quality of your application.
 Imagine there configuration scripts for your private elastic search installation...
 ## kytes-packaging-service
 This service does all the packaging work.
+## kytes-deployment-service
+This service does all the application's deployment work.
 De plus lorsqu'un développeur fullstack voudra changer la recette de provisionning d'une cible de déploiement, ou en créer une nouvelle,